naturalis/oss-network-demo/README.md

-# cumulus-opnsense
+# oss-network-demo

-Cumulus in combination with OPNsense
+Try an open source software based network, using OPNsense and Cumulus.